Eco Living Guide

 5. Get a Programmable or Smart Thermostat (If Allowed)

 Some landlords are fine with you swapping a thermostat, especially if you keep the old one.
-A smart thermostat learns your schedule and adjusts automatically, saving around 10–12% on heating and 15% on cooling per year.
-Even a basic programmable one helps — just set it to drop a few degrees while you're asleep or at work.
+A smart thermostat learns your schedule and adjusts automatically.
+According to Energy Star, this saves around 10--12% on heating and 15% on cooling per year.
+Even a basic programmable one helps -- just set it to drop a few degrees while you're asleep or at work.

 If your landlord says no, you can still adjust manually.
 Every degree you lower your thermostat in winter saves about 1% on your heating bill.